Close Navigation

 What are Toolbox Talks?

-Toolbox Talks are a good way for employers and supervisors to ensure employees are all given key information and business processes in the simple structure.
+Toolbox Talks are a good way for employers and supervisors to ensure employees are all given key information and details of business processes in the simple structure.
 They are quick 15 minute sessions which can ensure your employees are up to date with important information They are ideal for training of Health & Safety topics as well as good housekeeping.

 Why are they called Toolbox Talks?